LibelDev/libel/README.md

 More samples can be found in [`data/mock/subscriptions`](https://github.com/kitce/libel/tree/master/data/mock/subscriptions)

-### Consumer
+### Subscriber

-As a consumer, you just need to find the available subscriptions and add them in the LIHKG settings menu.
+As a subscriber, you just need to find the available subscriptions and add them in the LIHKG settings menu.

 For example, you may visit [this thread](https://lihkg.com/thread/2412564/page/1) and add [this subscription sample](https://kitce.github.io/libel/data/mock/subscriptions/sample1.json) in the LIHKG settings menu to see how it works.